 As many know, I am a large advocate of Polypan F film.
-It's a Cinecopy film, that has little to no anti-halation layer, and can give beautiful bloom effects in bright light.
-It is also a very thin film, but surprisingly doesn't scratch easily, perhaps because it is a cinefilm it needs to be robust.
+It’s a Cinema lab copy film, that has little to no anti-halation layer, and can give beautiful bloom effects in bright light.
+It is also a very thin film, but surprisingly doesn’t scratch easily.

 There has been some speculation as to the origins of this film.
 Anywhere from it being a Ilford Pan F type of film, or some late-run Agfa film.
 But in truth, there is only speculation, but word is, and this is still, again, speculation, a last-run BW cine copy film from the original Shostka Film Company in Russia.
 They have been defunct since around 2000 when the Svema film company bought it.
 One thing that I know, is that I just love using this film.
 Sure, it’s slow, and sure it isn’t the most fine grained film there is, but that’s fine with me.